 Specialty Areas

-More than 10 percent of kids under 5 in California have a disability or special need that may impact their ability to play and learn.1 Our Special Needs program promotes the capacity of CASAs to effectively advocate for children with special needs, engage children and CASAs in social and learning opportunities, and collaborates with systems and providers to ensure access to and coordination of services.
+The highest percentage of hospitalizations among youth ages 0-17 in California was for mental health reasons in 2017.
+Mental diseases and disorders accounted for 14% of hospitalization, as measured by discharges.
+Our Mental & Behavioral Health specialty area helps Court Appointed Special Advocate (CASA) Volunteers understand how to recognize signs that may indicate the need for intervention and works with CASAs to engage children/youth in therapy.
+More than 10% of kids under 5 in California have a disability or special need that may impact their ability to play and learn.
+Our Special Needs specialty area promotes the capacity of CASAs to effectively advocate for children with special needs, engages children and CASAs in social and learning opportunities and collaborates with systems and providers to ensure access to and coordination of services